-- (1) See "Underwriting" beginning on page 38 for additional information regarding underwriting compensation.
-Does not include the placement agent fee and estimated issuance costs in connection with the issuance of Private Placement Shares and Private Placement Warrants in the concurrent private placement. - (2) The amount of proceeds, before expenses, to us does not give effect to any exercise of thePre-Funded Warrants or Warrants.
-Does not include proceeds related to the issuance of Private Placement Shares and Private Placement Warrants in the concurrent private placement offering. - (3) The amount of offering proceeds to us presented in this table does not give effect to any exercise of the: (i) over-allotment option we have granted to the underwriter as described below (ii) the underwriter's warrants being issued to the underwriter as described below and (iii) any proceeds related to the concurrent private placement offering.
+(1) See "Underwriting" beginning on page 38 for additional information regarding underwriting compensation.
+Does not include the placement agent fee and estimated issuance costs in connection with the issuance of Private Placement Shares and Private Placement Warrants in the concurrent private placement.

+(2) The amount of proceeds, before expenses, to us does not give effect to any exercise of the Warrants.
+Does not include proceeds related to the issuance of Private Placement Shares and Private Placement Warrants in the concurrent private placement offering.

+(3) The amount of offering proceeds to us presented in this table does not give effect to any exercise of the: (i) over-allotment option we have granted to the underwriter as described below (ii) the underwriter's warrants being issued to the underwriter as described below and (iii) any proceeds related to the concurrent private placement offering.

-We have granted the underwriter an option for a period of 30 days to purchase up to an additional 441,176 Offered Shares and/or additional Warrants to purchase 441,176 common shares, in any combination, at an assumed offering price of \$2.37 per additional common share and \$0.01 per additional Warrant, which collectively equal the last reported sale price of our common shares on Nasdaq on January 10, 2024.
+purchase 736,842 common shares, in any combination, at an offering price of \$1.70 per additional common share and \$0.01 per additional Warrant.

-The underwriter expects to deliver the Offered Shares, Pre-Funded Warrants and Warrants on or about , 2024.
+The underwriter expects to deliver the Offered Shares and Warrants on or about January 30, 2024.